The Impact of Telehealth on Healthcare Staffing and Recruitment Strategies

 The Digital Divide

 The digital divide impacts staffing in telehealth, particularly in rural or underserved areas.
-Access to reliable internet and technology is unevenly distributed, with rural areas often facing significant disadvantages.
+Access to reliable internet and digital technology is unevenly distributed, with rural areas often facing significant disadvantages.
+Approximately 24 million American households lack access to high-speed internet, hindering their ability to engage in telehealth services.

 Quality of Care and Patient Safety